Inequity aversion in animals: Parrots

 presence of high-quality rewards rather than to the partner receiving it.
-All four parrots species seemed to be sensitive to differences in reward quality, strongly suggesting that they were paying attention to what their partners were getting.
-Researchers Laumer, Massen, Wakonig, Lorck‐Tympner, Carminito, and Auersperg found tentative evidence for inequity aversion to unequal work‐effort but not to unequal reward distribution in cockatoos.
+All four parrot species seemed to be sensitive to differences in reward quality, strongly suggesting that they were paying attention to what their partners were getting.
+Researchers Laumer, Massen, Wakonig, Lorck-Tympner, Carminito, and Auersperg found tentative evidence for inequity aversion to unequal work‐effort but not to unequal reward distribution in cockatoos.

 Ravens

 Ravens (Corvus corax) are large-brained corvids that in the wild form coalitions and cooperate.
 Researchers Wascher and Bugnyar tested four ravens on their behavioral response to inequity in a token-exchange task (they also tested crows at the same time).
 Two ravens never refused food in any condition.
 Overall, the ravens refused to accept the low-quality reward more often in the inequity condition than in the equity condition.
 Most striking were the results in the condition were the partner simply was given food but the subject had to work for it.
 Here the ravens successfully completed the task the least.

 The researchers made the caveat that their sample size was low and were thus reluctant to come to firm conclusions, but it seemed that ravens reject unfair offers even at a cost to themselves.
 Brosnan and de Waal concluded from Wascher and Bugnyar's research that ravens are inequity averse.